FlowFX/flowfx.de/posts/continuous-delivery-of-a-django-app-from-travis-ci-to-pythonanywhere.md

 ### Reload web app
-The `after_success` step includes the call to `.travis/reload-webapp.py`, which is a Python script to reload the web app via the [PythonAnywhere API](https://help.pythonanywhere.com/pages/API/).
+The `after_success` step includes a call to `.travis/reload-webapp.py`, which is a Python script that reloads the web app via the [PythonAnywhere API](https://help.pythonanywhere.com/pages/API/).
 This is more or less copied directly from the documentation.

 ```
 # .travis/reload-webapp.py